 Step into the vibrant fur trade era in the heart of Old Lachine.
-Pass through the doors of the 1803 stone warehouse and relive a vibrant page of history through the lives of voyageurs, the bourgeois and the Amerindians.
+Pass through the doors of the 1803 stone warehouse and relive a vibrant page of history through the lives of voyageurs, the bourgeois and the Indigenous peoples.
 Imagine bales of pelts, stacked crates of goods and barrels of provisions.
 In the air there is the distinct smell of beaver pelts - the most coveted of the furs brought out of the wilderness.

 Sir George-Étienne Cartier National Historic Site

 The only Victorian-style house open to the public in the city, Sir George-Étienne Cartier’s home in Old Montreal offers an opportunity to become better acquainted with one of the Fathers of Confederation.

 Fort Chambly National Historic Site

 Roughly 30 kilometres southeast of Montreal, Fort Chambly rises proudly at the foot of the Richelieu River rapids.
 Built in 1711 to defend the colony, this stone fortification was preceded by three wooden forts.

 The Coteau-du-Lac site is a natural stop for history lovers and outdoor enthusiasts.
 As the first fortified lock structure in North America, the canal is the direct ancestor of the St. Lawrence Seaway.

 Lachine Canal National Historic Site

 A veritable open-air museum, the Lachine Canal recounts the beginnings of industrialization in Montreal.
 Explore the ingenuity of this 1825 structure.
 Follow its urban course, sail through the locks by boat, and enjoy an oasis in the city.

 Sainte-Anne-de-Bellevue Canal National Historic Site